Table of Contents

 Disaster Restoration and Mold Removal

-Since air scrubbers are used in such environments, they don’t need to be, and in general aren’t, quiet.
+Since air scrubbers are used in such environments, they don’t need to be, and in general aren’t, quiet or very aesthetically pleasing.
 They’re also built with the rigors of constant operation in mind, usually housed in a tough plastic case and often one with wheels.

 Air purifiers are meant to be used inside a home or business when it is occupied.
 They are engineered to run quietly and to fit in to their surroundings.